mikepattyn/dartaculous/mongo_go/README.md

   3. Install ffi_lib, by running ```dart pub global activate ffi_lib```.
 The minimum required version is 1.1.0.

-  4. For each time you upgrade this package, run the following command on the root directory of your application: ```ffi-lib mongo_go```.
+  4. For the initial installation and for each time you upgrade this package, run the following command on the root directory of your application: ```ffi-lib mongo_go```.

 Here's a quick example of the package's usage: